The end of geo-blocking within the EU

 Are businesses required to accept all forms of payment?

 No!
 In principle, all businesses remain free to choose which forms of payment to accept.
-In addition, they can also only accept certain types of cards (ex: accepting a debit card from a certain bank and refusing a credit card from the same bank).
+In addition, they can also only accept certain types of cards.
+For instance, accepting a debit card from a certain bank and refusing a credit card from the same bank.
 Once the form of payment is chosen, though, the rules are the same for all customers.
-For example, the trader cannot require that you have a bank with a location in their Member state of establishment.
+For example, the trader cannot require that you have a bank with a location in their country of establishment.

-Example: if a German business accepts credit cards and wire transfers for purchases completed online, they must accept payments made via credit cards issued from any EU Member state and wire transfers coming from any bank in another EU Member state.
-They cannot accept credit cards and wire transfers only from certain banks in specific EU Member states.
+Example: if a German business accepts credit cards and wire transfers for purchases completed online, they must accept payments made via credit cards issued from any EU country and wire transfers coming from any bank in another EU country.
+They cannot accept credit cards and wire transfers only from certain banks in specific EU countries.

 Who can I talk to if a seller refuses access to a website or automatically redirects me to a national version of it?